nextgis/docs_toolbox/source/maxdist.rst

-Calculate max distance between polygon nodes
+Max distance between polygon nodes
 ============================================

 Adds an attribute to each polygon showing maximum distance between nodes.
 Distances are measured in meters along the edges.
 Multipolygons are exploded.